 That doesn’t mean that a bankruptcy filing can’t be strategically used to help a homeowner save his or her home.
 Indeed‚ that is the reason why the automatic stay provisions are written into law.
 However‚ one must be careful in planning their approach‚ or else risk falling into a similar trap‚ which here proved not only time-consuming but expensive and ultimately ineffective.

-If you are contemplating bankruptcy in Los Angeles‚ contact Cal West Law to schedule your free consultation.
+If you are contemplating bankruptcy in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call tel:(818) 446-1334